-- · our ability to successfully complete product research and further development, including animal, preclinical and clinical studies, and commercialization of Rindopepimut, CDX-011, CDX-1307, CDX-1401, CDX-1135, and other products and the growth of the markets for those product candidates; - · our ability to raise sufficient additional capital on terms acceptable to us, or at all; - the cost, timing, scope and results of ongoing safety and efficacy trials of Rindopepimut, CDX-011, CDX-1307, CDX-1401, CDX-1135, and other preclinical and clinical testing; - our ability to adapt our APC Targeting TechnologyTM to develop new, safe and effective vaccines against oncology and infectious disease indications; - the ability to negotiate strategic partnerships or other disposition transactions for our non-core programs; - · our ability to manage multiple clinical trials for a variety of product candidates at different stages of development;
+- · our ability to successfully complete product research and further development, including animal, preclinical and clinical studies, and commercialization of Rindopepimut, CDX-011, CDX-1307, CDX-1401, CDX-1135, and other products and the growth of the markets for those product candidates; - · our ability to raise sufficient additional capital on terms acceptable to us, or at all; - the cost, timing, scope and results of ongoing safety and efficacy trials of Rindopepimut, CDX-011, CDX-1307, CDX-1401, CDX-1135, and other preclinical and clinical testing; - · our ability to successfully complete the transition of the Rindopepimut program from Pfizer to us; - · our ability to fund and complete the development and commercialization of Rindopepimut internally or to find another strategic partner to fund the development and commercialization of Rindopepimut following Pfizer's termination of its license and development agreement with us; - · our ability to adapt our APC Targeting TechnologyTM to develop new, safe and effective vaccines against oncology and infectious disease indications;

-- the strategies and business plans of our partners, such as Pfizer's plans for Rindopepimut, GlaxoSmithKline's plans with respect to Rotarix® and Vaccine Technologies' plans concerning the CholeraGarde® (Peru-15) and ETEC E. coli vaccines, which are not within our control, and our ability to maintain strong, mutually beneficial relationships with those partners; - our ability to develop technological capabilities and expand our focus to broader markets for vaccines; - the availability, cost, delivery and quality of clinical and commercial grade materials produced by our own manufacturing facility or supplied by contract manufacturers and partners; - the timing, cost and uncertainty of obtaining regulatory approvals for product candidates; - · our ability to develop and commercialize products before competitors that are superior to the alternatives developed by such competitors; - · the validity of our patents and our ability to avoid intellectual property litigation, which can be costly and divert management time and attention; and
+- the ability to negotiate strategic partnerships or other disposition transactions for our non-core programs; - our ability to manage multiple clinical trials for a variety of product candidates at different stages of development; - the strategies and business plans of our partners, such as GlaxoSmithKline's plans with respect to Rotarix® and Vaccine Technologies' plans concerning the CholeraGarde® (Peru-15) and ETEC E. coli vaccines, which are not within our control, and our ability to maintain strong, mutually beneficial relationships with those partners; - · our ability to develop technological capabilities and expand our focus to broader markets for vaccines; - the availability, cost, delivery and quality of clinical and commercial grade materials produced by our own manufacturing facility or supplied by contract manufacturers and partners; - · the timing, cost and uncertainty of obtaining regulatory approvals for product candidates;

-• the factors listed under the headings "Business," "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's annual report on Form 10-K for the year ended December 31, 2009 and other reports that Celldex files with the Securities and Exchange Commission.
+- · our ability to develop and commercialize products before competitors that are superior to the alternatives developed by such competitors; - · the validity of our patents and our ability to avoid intellectual property litigation, which can be costly and divert management time and attention; and - the factors listed under the headings "Business," "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's annual report on Form 10-K for the year ended December 31, 2009, in this Quarterly report on Form 10-Q for the quarter ended September 30, 2010 and other reports that Celldex files with the Securities and Exchange Commission ("SEC").